jessemiller/HamlPy/reference.md

 The quotes around `= some_url` are required because attributes are first parsed as a dictionary, before HamlyPy looks for the variable syntax.

+You can also use inline variables using the classic Ruby style.
+For example:

+	Hello #{name}, how are you today?

+is compiled to

+	Hello {{ name }}, how are you today?

 ### Django Tags: -

 The hypen character at the start of the line followed by a space and a Django tag will be inserted as a Django tag.
 For example: